-It comes from peru- as too many super powers do.
-In peru, the Lucuma is used as an emblem to represent those fine peeps.
-It is celebrated for its amazing flavour and smooth as silk creamy texture and is actually considered one of the most unique fruits in the world.
-Now I have your attention right?
+It comes from Peru—as too many superpowers do.
+In Peru, the Lucuma is used as an emblem to represent those fine peeps.
+It is celebrated for its amazing flavor and smooth as silk creamy texture and is actually considered one of the most unique fruits in the world.
+Now I have your attention, right?

 My best description of the taste is, well, indescribable.
-Um.. kind of sweet and caramelly.
-In spite of its sweet flavour, it is still amazingly low on the glycemic index which makes it a great thing to add to our raw hot chocolates in the morning if we want some sweetness without the sugar kick.
+Um, kind of sweet and caramelly.
+In spite of its sweet flavor, it is still amazingly low on the glycemic index which makes it a great thing to add to our raw hot chocolates in the morning if we want some sweetness without the sugar kick.

-The goodness packed in this punch soothes the nervous system- it is loaded in vitamin B3- the nutrient known to aid in depression.
+The goodness packed in this punch soothes the nervous system—it is loaded in vitamin B3, the nutrient known to aid in depression.
 This amazing fruit is rich in fiber, iron and carotene.
-Carotene- by the way is what gives it the pretty orange colour and the even prettier ability to protect our DNA from cancer.
+Carotene, by the way, is what gives it the pretty orange color and the even prettier ability to protect our DNA from cancer.